conan-io/docs/mastering/editable_packages.rst

 present, then the one in the Conan cache, and if none is available, Conan will fallback to the directories defined in the ``package_info`` method of the recipe itself but relative to the path where the editable package has been linked to.

+In every case the directories that will be affected by the editable mode will be ``includedirs``, ``libdirs``, ``bindirs`` and ``resdirs``, all of them declared in the :ref:`cpp_info_attributes_reference` dictionary; the rest of values in that dictionary won't be modified.
+And those folders should be absolute ones or Conan will build them relative to the directory where the *conanfile.py* of the editable package is (which is the path used to create the link).

 Using a package in editable mode
 --------------------------------